 Criminology and criminal justice at Lindenwood University offers plenty of internship opportunities in areas such as police departments, probation/parole facilities, law offices, cybercrime unit, juvenile facilities, and victim assistance programs.
 There are also ample opportunities for field trips to various criminal justice related institutions and to hear professional speakers representing every major component of criminal justice.

 The Lindenwood University criminology and criminal justice program has an active Criminal Justice Student Association and has a Partnership with St. Louis County and Municipal Police Academy.
-Two forensics programs, a bachelor of science in chemistry with an emphasis in forensics, and a bachelor of arts in anthropology with an emphasis in forensic anthropology, are also offered.
+A bachelor of science in chemistry with an emphasis in forensics is also offered.

 We are proud to host a chapter of Alpha Phi Sigma, the National Criminal Justice Honor Society.
 Our chapter, Pi Beta Mu, was established in 2017.
 The goals of Alpha Phi Sigma Pi Beta Mu Chapter are to honor and promote academic excellence, community service, educational leadership, and unity of our criminal justice students.
 For information on joining and becoming a member of the Pi Beta Mu Chapter, please see Dr. Billi Patzius, Darren Marhanka, or the Alpha Phi Sigma website.